PsychoChris89/LIRI-Bot/README.md

 * `do-what-it-says`

 Technologies used:
-Node.js
+* Node.js
-Javascript
+* Javascript
-npm packages: require, twitter, spotify
+* npm packages: require, twitter, spotify

 How to Run LIRI-Bot

 1: node liri.js my-tweets
 This will show your last 20 tweets and when they were created at in your terminal/bash window.

-2: node liri.js spotify-this-song '<song name here>' This will show the following information about the song in your terminal/bash window
+2: node liri.js spotify-this-song `<song name here>` This will show the following information about the song in your terminal/bash window
     * Artist(s)
     * The song's name